 Remarkably, The Word Forest Organisation has managed to carve a safe route through the financial scarcity that resulted from the pandemic.
 With incredibly stretched but talented and determined human resources, our phenomenal team digitally strategised a way out of the quagmire.

-Whilst it's fair to say we weren't able to undertake as many major projects as we'd have liked during this tumultuous period, our financial report says it all: we survived, we increased our income by 84% and we're preparing to scale up our operations.
+We weren't able to undertake as many major projects as we'd have liked during this tumultuous period but our financial report says it all: we survived, our income increased by 84% and we're preparing to scale up our operations.